rust-lang/rust/doc/tutorial.md

 > ***Note:*** These three traits were referred to as 'kinds' in earlier
 > iterations of the language, and often still are.

-Traits are Rust's take on value polymorphism—the thing that object-oriented languages tend to solve with methods and inheritance.
-For example, writing a function that can operate on multiple types of collections.

 ## Declaring and implementing traits

 A trait consists of a set of methods, or may be empty, as is the case